amitlals/SAP-EWA-Copilot-Agent-v2/README.md

 1. Clone this repository
 2. Follow the setup guide in `docs/setup-guide.md`
+3. **For deployment, refer to our [Deployment Guide](docs/deployment-guide.md)** for step-by-step instructions
-3. Configure SharePoint integration using templates in `templates/power-automate/`
+4. Configure SharePoint integration using templates in `templates/power-automate/`
-4. Implement AI model configurations from `docs/ai-model-configuration.md`
+5. Implement AI model configurations from `docs/ai-model-configuration.md`
-5. Test your implementation using the framework provided
+6. Test your implementation using the framework provided

+## 🔒 Security Considerations

+**Important**: SAP EWA and Oracle AWR reports contain confidential system information.
+When implementing this solution:

+- Strictly follow your organization's Power Platform security policies
+- Ensure proper data loss prevention (DLP) policies are in place
+- Implement appropriate data classification for all stored reports
+- Configure retention policies for generated PDFs according to compliance requirements
+- Use security groups to restrict access to authorized personnel only
+- Enable audit logging for all report access and analysis activities
+- Consider data residency requirements for your organization

+See `docs/security-guidelines.md` for detailed security recommendations.

 ## 📋 Prerequisites